KrupalWarale/HighAccurancy-Invoice-extraction-Excel/README.md

-**A Python script for extracting data from invoices and outputting it to an Excel file.**
+**A Python script for extracting data from invoices and outputting it to an CSV file.**

 </div>

 ## 📖 Overview

-This script extracts key invoice data and writes it into a structured Excel sheet.
+This script extracts key invoice data and writes it into a structured CSV sheet.
 It targets high accuracy, possibly using docling library, with a custom json `colomnHeader.json` defining the output schema and headers.

 ## ✨ Features

 - **Invoice Data Extraction:** Processes invoice images or other data formats to extract relevant information.
 - **Data Cleaning and Transformation:** Cleans and transforms extracted data to ensure accuracy and consistency.
-- **Excel Output:** Generates a well-formatted CSV file (.csv) containing the extracted data.
+- **CSV Output:** Generates a well-formatted CSV file (.csv) containing the extracted data.
 - **Customizable Output:** (Likely) allows customization of output fields through configuration (needs confirmation via code review).
 - **High Accuracy:** Aims for a high degree of accuracy in data extraction.